Permit & Inspection Services

 The Department of Permit and Inspection Services (DPIS) strongly encourages the public to use our digital plan submission and online permitting services that can be accessed through the department’s webpage on the City of Buffalo website.
 The DPIS also has the capacity to schedule video meetings or conference calls which can be arranged by contacting the Chief of the respective division.
 For those individuals who wish to schedule an in-person appointment, please be advised that in-person are subject to staff availability and volume constraints.
 Every opportunity will be made to reasonably accommodate all requests.
-To schedule an appointment, please call 851-4949 or 851-4807.
+To schedule an appointment, please refer to the following list for the specific office:

-Individuals who come into City Hall for an in-person appointment will be required to use Personal Protection Equipment such as masks, hand sanitizer, etc. and to observe proper social distancing.
+For individuals who come into City Hall for an in-person appointment or meeting, please bring the least number of friends, family, and associates as possible.
+Individuals will be required to use Personal Protection Equipment such as masks, hand sanitizer, etc. and to observe proper social distancing.
 As such, only one (1) individual at a time will be able to research in our Permit Office.
 Please remember to bring your own pen.

 Inspectors will be working a 60/40 schedule divided between field and office time.
 The inspector you wish to speak with will only be in City Hall on specific days.
 If it is urgent matter, please contact the respective chief, supervisor, or person in charge of answering questions for the division as to how to best address the matter.

 - Permits - Dave Krug 851-4924 firstname.lastname@example.org